to the speaker

 ones uncomfortable, often by depriving them of sleep or food,

-or putting obstacles in their path.
+or inflicting other hardships, and putting obstacles in their path.

 purpose of inflicting difficulty during initiation was to let